richatori/terraform-provider-cudo/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

+The Cudo API client and provider docs are generated from swagger/public.swagger.json by running `make codegen`.

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 To run locally add the code below to ~/.terraformrc